vbookshelf/PhoebeAi-English-Practice-Chatbot/README.md

 Live Web App:
 https://phoebeai.woza.work/

 PhoebeAi is a non-profit social impact project.
-I've assigned a monthly budget to this live web app.
-Please note that it will not work when this budget is used up.
-Therefore, it will be better for you to download the code from this repo and use your own OpenAi API Key.
+I've assigned a monthly budget to the live web app.
+Therefore, please note that it will not work when this budget is used up.
+Therefore, it may be better to download the code from this repo and use your own OpenAi API Key.
+The Javascript version of this web app can be run from the desktop.

 <br>
 <img src="https://github.com/vbookshelf/PhoebeAi-English-Practice-Chatbot/blob/main/PhoebeAi-Php/assets/phoebe12.png" width="250"></img>